181228/CFGdegree-project/Page_TeamProjectInfo/README.md

 - Incorporating white space and spacing
 - Taking psychology of color into account

 The color palette we have chosen is warm and neutral, consisting of earthy tones, predominantly bronzes, oranges, and greens.
-We aimed to select colors that evoke the feeling of old book covers.
-The chosen colors are bright and subdued, providing the site with a soft appearance that, hopefully, will allow users to browse comfortably without overwhelming their eyes with excessive contrast.
-We approached the site as a canvas for the books—the most essential elements of the site, without which it could not exist.
+Our goal is to select colors that evoke the feeling of old book covers.
+The chosen colors are bright and subdued, providing the site with a soft appearance that, hopefully, allows users to browse comfortably without overwhelming their eyes with excessive contrast.
+We are approaching the site as a canvas for the books—the most essential elements of the site, without which it could not exist.

 ![ColorPalette](./HW2_Screenshots/ColorPalette.png)

-The only contrasting elements we used were variations in the background, navigation bar, and buttons.
-This contrast makes it easier for users to navigate the site and understand the nature of the displayed content.
+The only contrasting elements we are using are variations in the background, navigation bar, and buttons.
+We believe this contrast makes it easier for users to navigate the site and understand the nature of the displayed content.

 Examples of our wireframes can be found below.